aceberg/ForAuth/README.md

 ## Config

-Configuration can be done through config file or environment variables.
+Configuration can be done through config file, GUI or environment variables.
 Variable names is `config.yaml` file are the same, but in lowcase.

 | Variable  | Description | Default |
 | --------  | ----------- | ------- |